xilara/programs/README.md

 # programs
-stores all of the assignments for this semester
+stores all of the assignments for CS 371